All Episodes

 And I think that anyone who says that they do know is someone who is claiming a level of knowledge that they don't actually have.

-And also I think it can be quite irresponsible.
+And also, I think it can be quite irresponsible.

-Now when this first happened, I was tweeting enraged like everyone else because I'm only human as everyone else is.
+Now, when this first happened, I was tweeting enraged like everyone else because I'm only human as everyone else is.

 But after sleeping on it and waking up this morning, I've realized that actually we don't know who's behind this.

-We don't know why this has been done, and we don't know what this is an expression of.
+And we don't know what this is an expression of.

 And it could well be that it's not something that comes from within the United States.

-Uh it could be something external that is using this political assassination, which is clearly what this is, as a way of further riling up division in the United States.
+It could be something external that is using this political assassination, which is clearly what this is, as a way of further riling up division in the United States.

-And I don't want to be accused of uh doing that myself because I actually think that might be a very bad thing.
+And I don't want to be accused of doing that myself because I actually think that might be a very bad thing.

-Um so just to be very, very clear, I'm not saying this is the left.
+So just to be very, very clear, I'm not saying this is the left.

-I may have tweeted that, and I should probably go back and delete those tweets.
+I may have tweeted that and I should probably go back and delete those tweets.

 And that's a good point.

-I mean, I was tweeting when it was the boomer who was arrested.
+Because, I mean, I was tweeting when it was the boomer who was arrested.

 It was like, right, he's a boomer Democrat.